 Purpose: Students practice speaking and listening and the past continuous by making statements about what they were doing at a certain time.
 They build a chain by repeating what everyone else in the group has said before them, and then adding their own statement.
 Any number of players can participate.

-T reviews the past continuous form, using verbs students already know related to daily activities.
+T (T = teacher/tutor) reviews the past continuous form, using verbs students already know related to daily activities.
 Provide numerous examples and elicit examples from students.

 We do it:

-T states what he/she was doing the day before at 8:00 in the morning.
+T states what they were doing the day before at 8 a.m.

 You do it: